LXW1205/sef_scholarship_system/README.md

 - Lai Seng Kung

 Primary development by **Lee Xiu Wei**, with collaborative design and documentation from Lee Chee Xuan, Teng Ming Hein, and Lai Seng Kung.

-Project deployment is also some extra work done after the submission of this academic project.